The Wellness Movement for seniors is growing in New Brunswick!

 Wellness Resources for Seniors

-A whole collection of other wellness resources and tools is available to help you in your path to wellness at home, at school, at work and as a community.
-Click here!
+For wellness resources and tools to help you in your path to wellness at home, at school, at work and as a community, click here to biew the complete resources library.

 The Public Health Agency of Canada has prepared the Age-Friendly Communities Evaluation Guide to provide communities with practical information on how to use indicators to measure progress and evaluate their age-friendly initiatives.